-The Board of Directors has nominated Ms. Nurit Benjamini for re-election as one of the external directors of the Company, to serve for a third term of three years commencing on July 6, 2016.
+The Board of Directors has nominated Ms. Nurit Benjamini for re-election as one of the external directors of the Company, to serve for a fourth term of three years commencing on July 6, 2019.

 Under the Companies Law, the Company is required to appoint at least two external directors to serve on its board of directors for a three-year term.
 An external director must be elected by the shareholders.
-The initial term of office of an external director is three years and may be extended for additional terms of three years each in accordance with the terms set forth in the Companies Law and the regulations promulgated thereunder.
+The initial term of office of an external director is three years and may be extended for up to two additional three-year terms; thereafter, an external director may be reelected by our shareholders for additional periods of up to three years each only if our Audit Committee and our Board of Directors confirm that, in light of the external director's expertise and special contribution to the work of the Board and its committees, the reelection for such additional period is beneficial to the Commany.